Carissa Lee

 The people are coming, 2022 | Photo Credit: Kezia Waters

-HCL will be supporting Carissa Lee in the development and expansion of a performance art piece that centers around the experiences of women.
-Building on work initially performed at Steppenwolf Theater, Carissa will use this residency as an opportunity to deepen the narrative, introduce new themes, and expand the scope of the work.
-Carissa’s research will center around her family archive.
+HCL supported Carissa Lee in the development and expansion of a performance art piece that centers around the experiences of southern black women.
+Building on work initially performed at Steppenwolf Theater, Carissa used the HCL Artist in Residency as an opportunity to deepen the narrative, introduce new themes, and expand the scope of the work.
+Carissa’s research centered around her family archive.

-Carissa will work collaboratively with musicians to compose sound moments and soundscapes that weave authentic family narratives into the performance.
-Through collaboration, exploration, and iteration, the visual component of the performance will incorporate set design, costumes, and visual projections.
+Carissa worked collaboratively with musicians to craft sound moments and soundscapes weaving authentic family narratives into the performance.
+Through collaboration, exploration, and iteration, the visual component of the performance incorporated set design, costumes, and visual projections.

 Rip and Repair, 2022 | Photo credit: Anna Johnson